yanniSkawronski/food-atlas-test-renovate/API.md

 ### Delete the link between a recipe and a country

 ```
-DELETE /countries/{id}/recipes
+DELETE /countries/{code}/recipes
 ```

 #### Request

 The request path must contain the id of the country we want to delete recipes.
-The path parameter must contain the following field :

-- `recipesIds` : The list of ids associated to the recipe we want to link to the country.

 #### Response